You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 Puppies have weak bladder muscles, which can make them not empty their bladders fully.
 Give your dog 10-15 minutes to pee outside.
 This lets their muscles relax.

 Set a regular bathroom schedule to help your puppy learn good habits.
-A designated outdoor bathroom area helps them learn to pee outside15.
+A designated outdoor bathroom area helps them learn to pee outside.
 Reward your puppy with praise and treats after they pee outside.
 This helps them understand what’s right.

 It’s key to manage your puppy’s freedom at home to cut down on accidents.
 Start by limiting their access to certain areas.
 This helps them learn where it’s okay to go potty.
 Begin with one or two rooms and slowly add more as they get better.